ploddi/tickets-app/Readme.md

 so I decided to go with `zio-json` as JSON library of choice. `zio-json` supports auto decoder/encoder generation, so it was easy and with minimal boilerplate.

-In order to provide MVP as-soon-as-possible I used im-memory storage instead of proper persistence.
+In order to provide MVP as-soon-as-possible I used in-memory storage instead of proper persistence.
 `services.Inventory` provides ZIO API to storage.
 Actual pure state management is implemented in `models.storage` package.
 In-memory state is protected from concurrent access by `ZIO.Ref`.
 Pretty much all business related constants are accumulated in `models.Performance` object,